jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 **TIP**: `fun <R> Option<T>.fold(ifEmpty: () -> R, some: (T) -> R): R` executes and returns first function if value is empty (`Option.None`), or second if value has data (`Option.Some(IOException())`).

-Ok.. so lets introduce another functional type called `Either<L, R>`.
+Ok.. so let's introduce another functional type called `Either<L, R>`.
 It also implemented in [funKTionale library](https://github.com/MarioAriasC/funKTionale).
-`Either<L, R>` is a type that can be either left or right. `Either.Right` is usually used as correct answer, and `Either.Left` us used as wrong answer.
+`Either<L, R>` is a type that can be either left or right. `Either.Right` is usually used as a correct answer, and `Either.Left` us used as a wrong answer.
 `var result = Either.right("Response")` or `var result = Either.left(IOException())`.

 So our code will look like this: